DavidDworetzky/Fastcasso/README.md

 2. Mac also supported, simply swap out for MPS device type.
 3. Some Hardcoded presets include stable diffusion 1.4, 1.5, 2.0 and 2.1 with certain fine tunes.
 512 and 768 resolution on certain diffuser pipelines.
 4. Supports search on generated images.
+5. Supports custom presets. (used for specifying parameters, keywords, negative keywords.)

 ## Feature Roadmap

 1. Fastcasso will support the following features in the future (view issues for exact list):
-- Dreambooth (custom finetune) training
-- Queued Jobs
-- Authorization
+- Textual embeddings.
-- Custom preset creation
+- Custom Model Training.
-- Sample UI
+- Queued Jobs.
+- In and Out painting.
+- Frontend for testing / exploration.